 There’s no better way to really immerse yourself in another culture than to live in that country for a period of time.
 Most English teaching contracts are for 1 year and during that time, you’ll learn a lot about the culture and your own as well.

-If you’re looking for a well-paying ESL teaching job, head to Korea, Vietnam, Japan or the Middle East.
-Check out this list:
+Although the factors that determine the best country to teach English differ for everyone, salary is a common one to consider when choosing your destination.
+If you’re looking for a well-paying ESL teaching job, head to Korea, Vietnam, Japan, or the Middle East.

 Learn Another Language